 Please dial the teleconference number at the appointed time.

-- All reservations on our system are made in the Eastern Time zone.
-Please make sure you have the correct time for your time zone.
-If you are given the time for your teleconference in the Eastern time zone and you are unsure of how that converts to your time zone, go to http://www.timeanddate.com/worldclock/.
+- Please make sure you have the correct time of the call for your time zone.
+If you are given the time for your teleconference in the Eastern time zone and you are unsure of how that converts to your time zone if it is different, go to https://www.timeanddate.com/worldclock/

 - Entering and Exiting the Call.
 Many of our Telebridges have tones that sound when you enter and exit the call.
 Be aware that if you come late or leave early (or hop on and off the call), you may create a distraction.
 If you have to leave the call early, it’s polite to inform the host at the beginning of the call or by email, if possible.